PgBiel/elembic/src/element.typ

 /// - rule (function): The rule to apply this name to.
 /// -> function
 #let named(name, rule) = {
-  assert(type(name) == str, message: "element.named: rule name must be a string, not " + str(type(name)))
+  assert(type(name) == str, message: "elembic: element.named: rule name must be a string, not " + str(type(name)))
-  assert(name != "", message: "element.named: name must not be empty")
+  assert(name != "", message: "elembic: element.named: name must not be empty")
-  assert(type(rule) == function, message: "element.named: this is not a valid rule (not a function), please use functions such as 'set_' to create one.")
+  assert(type(rule) == function, message: "elembic: element.named: this is not a valid rule (not a function), please use functions such as 'set_' to create one.")

   let rule = rule([]).children.last().value.rule
   if rule.kind == "apply" {
     let i = 0
     while i < rule.rules.len() {
       let inner-rule = rule.rules.at(i)
-      assert(inner-rule.kind in ("set", "revoke", "reset", "filtered", "cond-set"), message: "element.named: can only name set, revoke, reset, filtered and cond-set rules at this moment, not '" + inner-rule.kind + "'")
+      assert(inner-rule.kind in ("set", "revoke", "reset", "filtered", "cond-set"), message: "elembic: element.named: can only name set, revoke, reset, filtered and cond-set rules at this moment, not '" + inner-rule.kind + "'")

       rule.rules.at(i).insert("name", name)

       i += 1
     }
   } else {
-    assert(rule.kind in ("set", "revoke", "reset", "filtered", "cond-set"), message: "element.named: can only name set, revoke, reset, filtered and cond-set rules at this moment, not '" + rule.kind + "'") rule.insert("name", name)
+    assert(rule.kind in ("set", "revoke", "reset", "filtered", "cond-set"), message: "elembic: element.named: can only name set, revoke, reset, filtered and cond-set rules at this moment, not '" + rule.kind + "'") rule.insert("name", name)
   }